Mastalgia

 Pathophysiology

 Cyclic breast pain, which is related to hormonal changes, is predominantly associated with the luteal phase of the menstrual cycle and improves with the onset of menses.
-The periodic discomfort is because of the increase in estrogen level that stimulates the ductal elements of the breast, while simultaneously, there is a decrease in progesterone stimulation of stroma.
-A concurrent increase in prolactin, causing increased ductal secretion, also contributes towards pain and swelling during this phase.
-Association of cyclic mastalgia with the use of hormonal therapy such as oral contraceptives and hormone replacement therapy, with its resolution during pregnancy/lactation and menopause also justifies its hormonal etiology.[8]
+The periodic discomfort is caused by the increase in estrogen levels that stimulate the breast's ductal elements while simultaneously decreasing progesterone stimulation of stroma.
+A concurrent increase in prolactin, causing increased ductal secretion, also contributes to pain and swelling during this phase.
+Association of cyclic mastalgia with the use of hormonal therapy such as oral contraceptives and hormone replacement therapy, with its resolution during pregnancy/lactation and menopause, also justifies its hormonal etiology.[8]

-Non-Cyclic breast pain is not hormone-related and may be inflammatory, vascular, muscular, or neoplastic in origin.
-It has an unusual pattern with intermittent or constant pain, a variable location, and most likely unilateral.
-A few of the common causes include breast cyst, fat necrosis due to trauma, mastitis or breast abscess, duct ectasia [because of duct dilation with periductal inflammation], and costochondritis or chest pain due to angina.[5]
+Non-cyclic breast pain is not hormone-related and may be inflammatory, vascular, muscular, or neoplastic in origin.
+It has an unusual pattern with intermittent or constant pain, a variable location, and is most likely unilateral.
+A few of the common causes include breast cysts, fat necrosis due to trauma, mastitis or breast abscess, duct ectasia [because of duct dilation with periductal inflammation], and costochondritis or chest pain due to angina.[5]

 Some other causes like the consumption of high-fat content diet, smoking, drinking caffeinated beverages, and use of certain medications (antidepressants, antibiotics, antihistamine) have also been linked with mastalgia, but their exact pathophysiology is unknown.[9]